artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 If you were to ask some compositors, Stamps are the greatest thing since sliced bread.

 And isn’t sliced bread just fabulous?
 A loaf of Wonder White™ touts itself as “Full of Goodness” and boasts a 4.5 health star rating.
-There is also of course the convenience of not ever needing to own, or know how to use, a bread knife.
+There is of course also the added convenience of not ever needing to own, or know how to use, a bread knife.

 But is sliced white bread really that good for you?
 Or has the marketing department twisted the numbers to make it appear so?

-Like all “good” internet posts, this was written to be divisive.
-Division not for the purpose of engagement, but to spark rational, analytical thought and encourage healthy debate around the way a compositing script is built.
+With the help of Shia LaBeouf, I’d like to take you on an investigative journey into the Stamps tool.
+The journey will be long and technical, so if you have the attention span of a goldfish or your eyes glaze over at the first sight of a spreadsheet or chart, scroll past the data and just jump straight to the conclusions.

 You’re either in the Stamps camp, or you have the scars and wisdom learned from opening thousands of other people’s Nuke scripts, and you’re not.
 And just to make it clear up front, I am not in the Stamps camp.

-With the help of Shia LaBeouf, I’d like to take you on an investigative journey into the Stamps tool.
-The journey will be long and technical, so if you have the attention span of a goldfish or your eyes glaze over at the first sight of a spreadsheet or chart, scroll past the data and just jump straight to the conclusions.
+This internet post is written to be divisive.
+Division not for the purpose of engagement, but to spark rational, analytical thought and encourage healthy debate around the way a compositing script is built.

 ## Contents